sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_5/sigma/sigma_engineer.md

 fi
 ```

 At this point, **close** out of **Visual Studio Code** and the **extra terminal** that was opened.
-Next, switch back to the terminal the script was ran.
+Next, switch back to the terminal that the script was running in.
 Wait until it completes and then run the command below.

 ```bash
 python3 /labs/sigma/elastalert2attack --rules-directory /labs/sigma/elastalert/testing --out-file /tmp/heatmap.json
 ```

 !!! note
 	The command above creates a heatmap for use with MITRE ATT&CK Navigator.
 The heatmap.json shows what MITRE techniques are covered by which converted sigma rules.
-The reason the command is being ran outside the script is we are generating a heatmap from the test rules folder rather than the production rules folder since the rules were not tested.
+The reason the command is being run outside the script is we are generating a heatmap from the test rules folder rather than the production rules folder since the rules were not tested.

 If you have internet access you can import the heatmap into MITRE ATT&CK Navigator to see your rule coverage.
 Try doing so by browsing to the link below.